PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-09 17:26:32
+Last updated: 2024-04-09 17:27:05
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson